 Huntington Man Sentenced to Prison for Federal Gun Crime

-HUNTINGTON, W.Va. – Robert Lamont Congleton, 42, of Huntington, was sentenced today to six months in prison, to be followed by three years of supervised release, for being a felon in possession of a firearm.
+HUNTINGTON, W.Va. – David Frazier, also known as “Dae Dae,” 43, of Huntington, was sentenced today to two years in prison, to be followed by three years of supervised release, for being a felon in possession of a firearm.

 Federal law prohibits a person with a prior felony conviction from possessing a firearm or ammunition.
-Congleton knew he was prohibited from possessing a firearm because of his conviction for attempt to commit a felony – delivery of a controlled substance in Cabell County Circuit Court on February 26, 2015.
+Frazier knew he was prohibited from possessing a firearm because of his prior felony convictions for aggravated robbery in Wayne County Circuit Court on April 14, 2000, and for being a felon in possession of a firearm in Cabell County Circuit Court on March 2, 2018.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the Federal Bureau of Investigation (FBI), the West Virginia State Police and the Cabell County Sheriff’s Office.
+United States Attorney Will Thompson made the announcement and commended the investigative work of the Huntington Police Department.

 United States District Judge Robert C. Chambers imposed the sentence.
-Assistant United States Attorney Joseph F. Adams prosecuted the case.
+Assistant United States Attorney Stephanie Taylor prosecuted the case.